jarredwitt/react-native-router-ex/README.md

 Prop | Type | Description |
 --- | --- | --- |
 scenes | object | The root scene component and children. navState | object | The navState object in your redux store.
+Pass this in using react-redux connect.

 ####RootScene
 Prop | Type | Description |